kaisenlinux/manpages-dev/category/TCP/socat.md

               Changes the (address dependent) method of shutting down the write part of a connection to close(fd).

        shut-null
               When one address indicates EOF, socat will send a zero sized packet to the write channel of the other address to transfer the EOF condition.
 This is useful with  UDP  and  other datagram protocols.
 Has been tested against netcat and socat with option null-eof.

        null-eof
               Normally socat will ignore empty (zero size payload) packets arriving on datagram sockets, so it survives port scans.
-With this option socat inter‐ prets empty datagram packets as EOF indicator (see shut-null).
+With this option socat interprets empty datagram packets as
+              EOF indicator (see shut-null).

        ioctl-void=<request>
               Calls ioctl() with the request value as second argument and NULL as third argument.
-This option allows utilizing ioctls that are not explicitly imple‐ mented in socat.
+This option allows utilizing ioctls that are not explicitly implemented in socat.

        ioctl-int=<request>:<value>
               Calls ioctl() with the request value as second argument and the integer value as third argument.